TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 10/John 10.25.md

 ---

-Jesus answered them, I told you, and ye believe not: the works that I do in my Father's name, these bear witness of me.
+Jesus answered them, "I told you, and you don't believe.
+The works that I do in my Father's name, these testify about me.